 Last word — a word of recommendation

-I believe that the postmodern ERP strategy as valid to a large extend in only one particular scenario: When a company has grown big enough to implement a stand-alone ERP solution.
+I believe that the postmodern ERP strategy as valid to a large extent in only one particular scenario: When a company has grown big enough to implement a stand-alone ERP solution.
 Even more so, I would advise large organisations that already have their “legacy” ERP suite not to switch to postmodern ERP too soon.
 Here’s why.

 To begin with, while both ERP strategies do include a substantial amount of integration work, integrations for postmodern ERP is potentially more complex and intertwined.
 Furthermore, ERP systems, especially in the context of enterprise implementation, require as a rule a very high level of customization.
 Imagine the amount of work needed for tearing down the entire legacy ERP system and competently(!) replacing it with several applications that will make up the new postmodern ERP.
 Last but not least, let’s not forget the inevitably required training for employees to teach them how to use new systems.
 All these points are indicative of the need for very high investments.

 So, for larger enterprises, it might be better to stick to their legacy ERP suites for now and wait until their ERP provider like Oracle or SAP upgrades his software(-s) to support hybrid architecture — which ERP suite providers are already doing, albeit very slowly.
 This way, enterprises can gradually move towards a more agile hybrid ERP architecture together with them without taking any drastic and potentially risky measures.

 Wonder whether the elastic.io integration platform is a match for your postmodern ERP strategy?